Nonfiction Copy Editing Services: What Does a Copy Editor Do and How Much Does Copy Editing Cost?

 How much does copy editing cost?

-Now I’ll break down the typical cost for copy editing a book with average rates for copyediting services.
+Now I’ll break down the typical cost for copy editing a book with average rates for copy editing services.

 FYI, here’s a link to my copy editing services for nonfiction books.